mutint/mutint-core/README.md

 # ALEdb
 # General development
-Every bug fix is a revision change!
+Every bug fix is a revision change in the version number!
 ## Docker Launch
 ### Required docker packages installed on host
 1. docker (version 17.09.0-ce)